apache/paimon/docs/content/docs/engines/hive.md

 # Hive

 Table Store currently supports the following features related with Hive:
-* Create, drop and insert into table store tables through table store Hive catalog.
+* Create, drop and insert into table store tables in Flink SQL through table store Hive catalog.
 Tables created in this way can also be read directly from Hive.
-* Register existing table store tables as external tables in Hive.
+* Register existing table store tables as external tables in Hive SQL.

 ## Version